 To account for obvious cases of reliable a priori reasoning, such as in the case of Logic and Mathematics, empiricists came up with the idea of analyticity, with the hopes that it wouldn’t be mysterious how the mind could grasp that some fact was analytically true.
-Usually, analyticity is conceived as arbitrariness, conventionality, stipulation, and other deflationary conceptions.
+The point was that analyticity would do explanatory work in the epistemology of certain sentences.
+(The previous sentence is a point due to Williamson 2007.)
+Thus, analyticity was conceived as arbitrariness, conventionality, stipulation, insubstantiality, and other deflationary conceptions.

 In light of this, I will begin by arguing Logic and Mathematics are not analytic in this watered-down, deflationary sense of analyticity.
 (This is a blow to empiricism.)
 Then, I will look for unmysterious psychological mechanisms that could reliably give us a priori justification over non-analytic propositions.

 This surely is a bold thesis.
 Could it be analytically true?